chrishulbert/gondola/README.md

 Use 'crop240LetterboxThenUnivisium' to crop out baked-in 1:2.4 letterbox bars, then crop again to univisium 2:1.
 Useful for DVDs.

+Use 'crop235LetterboxThenUnivisiumThen1920' for 4k inputs, to crop out baked-in 1:2.35 letterbox bars, then crop again to univisium 2:1, then scale to 1920x960.

 Use 'crop240LetterboxThen169' to crop out baked-in 1:2.40 letterbox bars, then crop again to 16:9.

 Use 'crop235LetterboxThen169' to crop out baked-in 1:2.35 letterbox bars, then crop again to 16:9.